kzdev-net/kzdev.perfutils/Source/Docs/articles/stringbuildercache.md

 }
 ```

-The `StringBuilderCache` class is thread-safe so that you can use it in multi-threaded scenarios without issue.
+> Note: The `StringBuilderCache` class is thread-safe so that you can use it in multi-threaded scenarios without issue.

+## Monitoring

+`StringBuilderCache` provides the ability to monitor the cache usage using the `Events` feature of the .NET runtime.
+[Read More](./stringbuildercache-monitoring.md)